Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Rich people have small TVs and big libraries, and poor people have small libraries and big TVs."
+> "Rest when you're weary.
+Refresh and renew yourself, your body, your mind, your spirit.
+Then get back to work."
-> — **Zig Ziglar**
+> — **Ralph Marston**

 ---